Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

 (don't worry, nothing will be removed unless you approve it).
 You will be presented a list of packages that yum will remove if ruby is removed.
 If this acceptable, answer 'yes' and proceed.
-Otherwise, you have two options:
+Otherwise, you have some options:

-- Wait until ruby-1.8.7 is available in Fedora-13.
-See
+- Wait until ruby-1.8.7  possibly becomes available in Fedora-13.
+See [[https://bugzilla.redhat.com/show_bug.cgi?id=602435]]
-  [[https://bugzilla.redhat.com/show_bug.cgi?id=602435]]
+- Upgrade to Fedora 14 (which has ruby 1.8.7 as default version).
 - Use the instructions in  [README.md](http://github.com/diaspora/diaspora/blob/master/README.md)
    to install Ruby 1.8.7 in /usr/local, using it in parallell with rpm package 1.8.6.